zafstojano/zafstojano/README.md

 ## 📄 Publications

-My work is used by AI labs such as DeepMind, Meta, and NVIDIA:
 - 🏋🏻 [Reasoning Gym: Reasoning Environments for RL with Verifiable Rewards](https://arxiv.org/abs/2505.24760) – **NeurIPS (Spotlight)**
 - 🌊 [Momentum-based Weight Interpolation for Continual Learning](https://arxiv.org/abs/2211.03186) – Interpolate @ **NeurIPS (Best Paper Award)**